cimug-org/CIMTool/docs/how-to/modeling-cim-extensions.md

 The extension modeling conventions underpinning the shadow class pattern are described in detail in the [CIM Modeling Guide](https://cim-mg.ucaiug.io/latest/), specifically:

-- [Section 6.1.2 — Custom CIM Extensions](https://cim-mg.ucaiug.io/latest/section6-cim-uml-extension-rules-and-recommendations/#custom-cim-extensions): covers the use of shadow classes, the `<<CIMExtension>>` generalization stereotype, and association modeling guidance for extensions.
+- [Section 6.1.2: Custom CIM Extensions](https://cim-mg.ucaiug.io/latest/section6-cim-uml-extension-rules-and-recommendations/#custom-cim-extensions): covers the use of shadow classes, the `<<CIMExtension>>` generalization stereotype, and association modeling guidance for extensions.
-- [Section 6.6 — Association Extension Rules](https://cim-mg.ucaiug.io/latest/section6-cim-uml-extension-rules-and-recommendations/#association-extension-rules): covers Rule204 and best practices for modeling associations between extension classes and normative CIM classes.
+- [Section 6.6: Association Extension Rules](https://cim-mg.ucaiug.io/latest/section6-cim-uml-extension-rules-and-recommendations/#association-extension-rules): covers Rule204 and best practices for modeling associations between extension classes and normative CIM classes.

-For guidance on assigning extension namespaces in **CIMTool** — including the `baseuri` tagged value and the stereotype-to-namespace mappings file introduced in 2.3.0 — see [CIMTool Support for Extension Namespaces](cimtool-support-for-extension-namespaces.md).
+For guidance on assigning extension namespaces in **CIMTool**, including the `baseuri` tagged value and the stereotype-to-namespace mappings file introduced in 2.3.0, see [CIMTool Support for Extension Namespaces](cimtool-support-for-extension-namespaces.md).

 !!! note